 Where applicable, the SWMP must be amended by the contractor to describe and locate on the Site Map all practices implemented at the site to control stormwater pollution from all construction site wastes (liquid and solid) including concrete washout activities.
 The concrete washout area will be located by the contractor and marked-up on the SWMP map kept on-site.
-Construction site waste disposal area will also be designated by the Contractor and documented on the SWMP map.
-Waste disposal bins shall be checked for leaks by Contractor on a daily basis and emptied immediately upon 75% capacity reached.
+Construction site waste area will also be designated by the Contractor and documented on the SWMP map.
 Procedures for material handling/spill prevention provided as described above.